MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/plan-for-ip-addressing.md

 - You can associate a single IPv6 Classless Inter-Domain Routing (CIDR) block when you create a new virtual network in an existing Azure deployment in your subscription.
 The size of the subnet for IPv6 must be /64.
 Using this size ensures future compatibility if you decide to enable routing of the subnet to an on-premises network.
 Some routers can accept only /64 IPv6 routes.
 - If you have an existing virtual network that supports only IPv4, and resources in your subnet that are configured to use only IPv4, you can enable IPv6 support for your virtual network and resources.
 Your virtual network can operate in dual-stack mode, which enables your resources to communicate over IPv4, IPv6, or both.
 IPv4 and IPv6 communication are independent of each other.
 - You can't disable IPv4 support for your virtual network and subnets.
 IPv4 is the default IP addressing system for Azure virtual networks.
 - Associate an IPv6 CIDR block with your virtual network and subnet or BYOIP IPv6.
-Classless Inter-Domain Routing (CIDR) notation is a method of representing an IP address and its network mask.
-The format of these addresses is as follows:
+CIDR notation is a method of representing an IP address and its network mask.
+The formats of these addresses are as follows:
   - An individual IPv4 address is 32 bits, with four groups of as many as three decimal digits.
 For example, `10.0.1.0`.
   - An IPv4 CIDR block has four groups of as many as three decimal digits, from 0 through 255, separated by periods, and followed by a slash and a number from 0 through 32.
 For example, `10.0.0.0/16`.